Efficient Spiking Neural Networks with Radix Encoding: Introduction

 \section{Introduction}

+\IEEEPARstart{D}{eep} neural networks, especially deep convolutional neural networks (CNNs), have been demonstrated as a prevailing technique in many complex real-world applications including computer vision (CV), natural language processing (NLP), and so on~\cite{krizhevsky2012imagenet}\cite{shen2016attention}\cite{ren2015faster}.
+However, CNNs involve a large amount of weight and multiply-accumulate (MAC) operations, resulting in considerable energy consumption in data movement and MAC computations for model training and deployment.
+The growing demand for edge AI and Artificial intelligence of things (AIoT) is exacerbating the situation, resulting in the emergence of efficient neural network design and accelerators, especially for inference~\cite{yang2017designing}\cite{sodhro2019artificial}.

-Spiking neural networks (SNNs) increasingly attract people's attention in recent years because of their similarity with the biological neural system.
-Theoretically, SNN shows higher energy efficiency and lower latency than traditional artificial neural networks (ANNs) due to its special computation mechanism.
-The inference of SNN consists of only simple addition, which utilizes much less hardware resource than the complicated, energy-consuming multiplication operations used by ANN.
-Today, the state-of-the-art works have pushed the accuracy of SNN to a competitive level with ANN.
+The spiking neural networks (SNN) is a promising technology that has increasingly attracted people's attention in recent years.
+Theoretically, SNN has a higher similarity with the biological neural system.
+It shows higher energy efficiency and lower latency than traditional artificial neural networks (ANNs) due to its special computation mechanism.
+The inference of SNN consists of only addition, which utilizes much fewer hardware resources than the complicated, energy-consuming multiplication operations used by ANN.
+Today, state-of-the-art works have pushed the accuracy of SNN to a competitive level with ANN.
 For example, Rueckauer's work shows over 90\% accuracy under the CIFAR-10 dataset~\cite{rueckauer2017conversion}.
-In the past decade, SNN technology is fast developing.
-Researchers not only advanced the model accuracy but also fabricated many types of neuromorphic computing chips to further improve the computation efficiency of SNN, such as SpiNNaker~\cite{khan2008spinnaker}, TrueNorth~\cite{merolla2014million}, and Loihi~\cite{davies2018loihi}
+In the past decade, researchers not only advanced the model accuracy but also proposed many types of neuromorphic computing hardware systems~\cite{park201965}\cite{nambiar20200}\cite{luo2018fpga}\cite{pei2019towards}\cite{wang2020ncpower} to further improve the computation efficiency of SNN, such as SpiNNaker~\cite{khan2008spinnaker}, TrueNorth~\cite{merolla2014million}, and Loihi~\cite{davies2018loihi}.